katxeus/civic-participation-network/README.md

 ## Application Programming Interface
-The Citizen Participation Network would expose APIs to other platforms for collaboration and interoperability This will also implement the ability for civic communication standards and protocols
+The Citizen Participation Network would expose APIs to other platforms for collaboration and interoperability This will also implement the ability for civic communication standards and protocols.
+This will enable others to extend CPN with new functionality and abilities whather on platform or off-platform.